almossawi/badarguments/extras/content/posts/main/index.md

 We play the room as it lays, my friend.
 We play the room as it lays.

 I've since landed a new gig, and I'm excited to share it with you.
-This project is planned for completion in 2021 (along with a book in print later in the year!)
-In the meantime, you're all welcome to contribute your perspectives to it.
+This project will be released in print with 12+ beautiful illustrations in October 2021, and is [now available for preorder!](https://theexperimentpublishing.com/catalogs/fall-2021/an-illustrated-book-of-loaded-language) In the meantime, you're all welcome to contribute your perspectives to it.

 ### A Quick Introduction

-Some will say rhetoric is old-school trickery.
+Some will say sneaky rhetoric is old-school trickery.
 That it no longer works.
 That we're all much wiser now and can tell when we're being duped by crafty language.
 I disagree.
 Sneaky rhetoric is still prevalent in everyday conversations, in newspapers and websites of record, in posts shared by influential people, and in speeches by eloquent intellectuals.
 And it continues to impact how we perceive the world around us.
 I want to walk you through a sort of dictionary of this kind of rhetoric.

 Part of the reason why these sleights of hand get past us is because of our tendency, when listening to someone speak for instance, to be focused on whether or not we like that person, and not on whether or not that person is making any sense.
 Another reason is due to how we instinctively process information.
 Consider two well-known effects.